meerabal/COMP-4601/README.md

 # COMP-4601
-Coursework for COMP 4601 - Intelligent Web-based Systems Fall 2022
+Coursework for COMP 4601 - Intelligent Web-based Systems \
-Prof: Dave McKenney
+Offered in Fall 2022, with Dave McKenney